 Is it okay to use templates for business legals?

-So… why see a lawyer instead of using templates?
+Why see a lawyer instead of using templates?

 - Because templates are general

-Doing your legal agreements properly is important because it is about your business.
+Doing your legal agreements properly is important because it is about YOUR business.

 When you are considering the content of your agreements, inadvertently you are engaging in a quality-assurance process for how your business is running.
 Are you doing things legally?
 Is it going to be a smooth and seamless process for your clients?
 It’s a process that you really should incorporate into your business building to support the growth of your business.